Zoriannn/codenecton-hackathon/README.md

 # codenecton-hackathon
- Completed @ November 2022, im lazy to do documentation loled
+ Completed @ November 2022 along with @GenevieveLee, im lazy to do documentation loled